openaire/guidelines-literature-repositories/docs/field_relatedidentifier.rst

 Attribute relationType (M)
 --------------------------

-Description of the relationship of the resource being registered (A) and the related resource (B) (occurence: 1).
+Description of the relationship of the resource being registered (A) and the related resource (B) (occurrence: 1).
 Mandatory if *RelatedIdentifier* is used.

 The type value is defined in a controlled list: